zacbraddy/Vimspirational/README.md

 1. Open up vim and use the command `:PI` to install all the plugins probably best to restart VIM after that just to be sure
 1. Add my little git alias scripts to your global git config. `edit-unmerged` opens all unmerged changes in vim, helpful for when you have merge conflicts and you want to open them all to edit them. `add-unmerged` adds all the unmerged files to the staged changes for after you've done the merge. `prune-branches` deletes all local branches that no longer have a remote on the server. `prune-branches-force` does the same thing but deletes the branch even if it has unpushed changes, be careful with that second one!
 1. Install npm packages globally with `npm i flow prettier cowsay lolcatjs grecent -g`
+1. Run this command to install all of the necessary CoC extensions `vim -c 'CocInstall -sync coc-tsserver coc-git coc-json coc-css coc-yaml coc-html|q'`

 ## On Linux
 Pretty much the same as macos except change out the ways in which you install things.
 You still symlink the same etc.